 The SENDCo attends regular network meetings to update and revise developments in SEN education.
 SEND is targeted each year in the School Improvement Plan and individual / whole school professional development is arranged to match these targets.
 In-house SEND training is provided through staff meetings delivered or organised by the SENDCo.
 Support staff are encouraged to extend their professional development and the SENDCo will arrange 'tailor-made' training where this is appropriate.
 Teaching and support staff will also attend external training courses recommended by external agencies to meet the needs of specific pupils.
-Speech and language, Tameside Outreach Support, The Educational psychologist, and external agencies this from the Local Authority provide training to staff to help support children.
 A record of all training attended is kept by the Deputy Headteacher.